(pem e TREKS ed)

 Mesothelioma: Treatment of unresectable malignant pleural mesothelioma (in combination with cisplatin)

-Non-small cell lung cancer (NSCLC), nonsquamous: Treatment of locally advanced or metastatic nonsquamous NSCLC (as initial treatment in combination with cisplatin, as single-agent maintenance treatment after 4 cycles of initial platinum-based double therapy, and single-agent treatment after prior chemotherapy)
+Non-small cell lung cancer (NSCLC), nonsquamous: Treatment of locally advanced or metastatic nonsquamous NSCLC (as initial treatment in combination with cisplatin; as maintenance treatment after 4 cycles of initial platinum-based first-line therapy; as single-agent treatment after prior chemotherapy)

 Limitation of use: Not indicated for the treatment of squamous cell NSCLC